An internet search for “scene and sequel” will net you many definitions. Today’s post explains the 8-beats scene and sequel sequence.

 7. Choice: The protagonist makes a tough choice to take action.

-8. Action: The character takes action, and the outcome sets up a new goal for the next scene and sequel sequence.
+8. Climax: The character takes action, and the outcome sets up a new goal for the next scene and sequel sequence.
 For example, the scene:

 - Ends with a cliffhanger,